 - hh – – (i.e. hhLALA, hhLBLB, hhLALB, hhLAlo or hhLBlo or hhlolo)

-- Persons with HHlolo are able to concert precursor into antigen H. Therefore, their RBCs have antigen H on the surface.
-But because of lolo genotype, antigen H is not converted to other antigens and persons have blood group O.
+- Persons with HHlolo can convert precursor into antigen H. Therefore, their RBCs have antigen H on the surface.
+But because of the lolo genotype, antigen H is not converted to other antigens, and persons have blood group O.

 The hh condition was first reported in 1952 from Bombay in a woman.
-Therefore, this is called Bombay phenotype, Its frequency is estimated to be 1 in 13,000 in Bombay.
-Persons with Bombay phenotype lack both the A and B antigens and are typed as O.
+Therefore, this is called the Bombay phenotype.
+Its frequency is estimated to be 1 in 13,000 in Bombay.
+Persons with Bombay phenotype lack the A and B antigens and are typed as O.

 Because of recessive mutation h, antigen H is not synthesized.
-The terminal portion of the carbohydrate chain protruding from the membrane of RBCs lacks the monosaccharide, α-L-fucose.
-In the absence of fucose, the enzymes specified by LA or LB allele fail to add terminal α-D-galactose or N-acetyl-α-D-galactosamine and to synthesize antigen A or B.
+The terminal portion of the carbohydrate chain protruding from the membrane of RBCs lacks the monosaccharide α-L-fucose.
+Without fucose, the enzymes specified by LA or LB allele fail to add terminal α-D-galactose or N-acetyl-α-D-galactosamine and synthesize antigen A or B.

-The antigen A, B, AB and H which are present on surface of RBCs are also found in the various body secretions such as secretions of eyes, nose and salivary glands.
+The antigens A, B, AB, and H on the surface of RBCs are also found in the various body secretions, such as the eyes, nose, and salivary glands.
 This is called secretory trait.
-It is controlled by a single pair of genes Se and se.
+A single pair of genes, Se and Se, controls it.

-The dominant gene Se controls the secretion f these antigens in the body fluids.
+The dominant gene, Se, controls the secretion of these antigens in the body fluids.
 About 77 to 78% of persons have dominant genotype Se/Se or Se/se.
 Persons with se/se genotype are nonsecretory, because nonsecretory persons lack an enzyme that modifies the H substance water-soluble.

 MN Blood Groups –

-Landsteiner and Levine (1927) discovered MN blood system.
-A pair of codominant alleles LM and LN produce antigen M and antigen N. These alleles produce three blood groups: M, N and MN.
-The persons belonging to these blood groups have respective antigens, but do not have natural antibodies against these antigens.
+Landsteiner and Levine (1927) discovered the MN blood system.
+A pair of codominant alleles, LM and LN, produce antigen M and antigen N. These alleles produce three blood groups: M, N, and MN.
+The persons in these blood groups have respective antigens but do not have natural antibodies against these antigens.

-Therefore, MN blood system has no Importance in blood transfusion.
-However, each native antigen M or N produces an antibody response when injected into rabbit.
+Therefore, the MN blood system is not Important in blood transfusion.
+However, each native antigen, M or N, produces an antibody response when injected into rabbits.

-In 1947 another pair of antigens S/s were found to be associated with M and N series.
+In 1947, another pair of antigens S/s were found to be associated with the M and N series.
 The genes for S and s antigens MS and NS are not allelic of the MN genes.
-Race and Sanger (1968) have described these genes as codominant and closely linked and interrelated with MN genes.
-The different gene combinations of MN and Ss series can be – MS, Ms, NS, Ns, MNSS, MNSs or MNss.
+Race and Sanger (1968) have described these genes as codominant, closely linked, and interrelated with MN genes.
+The different gene combinations of MN and Ss series can be – MS, Ms, NS, Ns, MNSS, MNSs, or MNss.

-So friends, in today’s article we have studied about h antigen.
-Friends, if you like this article, then please comment and tell your suggestions and our mistakes.
+So, friends, we studied the h antigen in today’s article.
+Friends, if you like this article, please comment and explain to us your suggestions and our mistakes.

 Thanks